Short code: Korea, South

 Codes are generally four to six digits in length, however short codes have no fixed length.

 Latvia

 In Latvia short codes also have no fixed length, starting from three digits up to five.
 All 4 digit short codes that start with "118" or 5 digit short codes that start with "1184" are designated to information service providers.

 Lithuania

 In Lithuania, short codes also have no fixed length, starting from three digits up to five.
 All short codes that start with the digit "1", are designated by a local telecommunications law for "network services".

 Malaysia

 Codes are five digits in length, start with "2" or "3", premium pricing from RM0.30 up to 10.00.
 Codes are MT billed so subscription services are allowed.
 Upon service description approval by mobile operators, dedicated codes are generally live in 4 weeks, and shared codes after 1 week.

 Morocco

-Code are four keys digits in length.
+Codes are four digits in length.